-The following discussion and analysis of the results of operations and financial position of Los Andes Copper Ltd. ("Los Andes") together with its subsidiaries (collectively, the "Company"), is prepared as of August 28, 2023 and should be read in conjunction with the Company's condensed interim consolidated financial statements for the three and nine months ended June 30, 2023 ("Q3-2023") and the Company's audited consolidated financial statements and related notes for the year ended September 30, 2022 ("fiscal 2022").
+The following discussion and analysis of the results of operations and financial position of Los Andes Copper Ltd. ("Los Andes") together with its subsidiaries (collectively, the "Company"), is prepared as of January 29, 2024 and should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended September 30, 2023 ("fiscal 2023").